flutter/website/flutter-for-android.md

 }
 {% endprettify %}

-## What is the equivalent of startActivityForResult
+## What is the equivalent of `startActivityForResult()`?

-The Navigator class which handles all Routing in Flutter can be used to get a result back from a route that you have pushed on the stack.
-This can be done by await'ing on the Future returned by push.
-For example if you were to start a location route which let the user select their location, you could do:
+The `Navigator` class which handles all routing in Flutter can be used to get a result back from a route that you have pushed on the stack.
+This can be done by `await`ing on the `Future` returned by `push()`.

+For example, if you were to start a location route which lets the user select their location, you could do:

 <!-- skip -->
 {% prettify dart %}
 Map coordinates = await Navigator.of(context).pushNamed('/location');
 {% endprettify %}

-then inside your location route once the user has selected their location you can "pop" the stack with the result
+And then, inside your location route, once the user has selected their location you can `pop` the stack with the result:

 <!-- skip -->
 {% prettify dart %}